 - Occasional users are typically OK with models costing less than £100.
-In contrast, carpenters who regularly construct furniture may spend three times as much on a model from a premium manufacturer.
+In contrast, carpenters who regularly construct furniture may spend four times as much on a model from a premium manufacturer.

 - If you plan on taking your pillar drill on-site for property refurbs, look for compact models that travel well.
 Remember, all pillar drills are mains powered, so you’ll need to find a nearby socket or a long extension cord.

 - A bad workman blames his tools, and pillar drills tend to get blamed for holes that aren’t perfectly perpendicular.
 Common causes include; workpieces not being clamped in place tightly enough, drill bits inserted at a slight angle, and even the quality of the drill bit itself.
 We recommend buying premium drill bits as they tend to fit better and last longer.

 Final Thoughts — Best Pillar Drill in the UK

 These three models appeal to markedly different markets, making direct comparisons difficult.

 The Bosch is a heavyweight machine with its 710W motor and array of digital features aimed at the professional market.
 If money is no object, the Bosch PBD 40 Bench Drill stands head and shoulders above its competitors.